skiller-whale/learnersync/README.md

 SkillerWhaleSync scans for changes on a local filesystem and posts them up to Skiller Whale for a coach to view during a session.

-It is usually set up by curriculum maintainers with docker or integrated into the [https://github.com/skiller-whale/learnerhost](hosted learner environment), so this explanation isn't written for learners!
+It is usually set up by curriculum maintainers with Docker or integrated into the [https://github.com/skiller-whale/learnerhost](hosted learner environment), so this explanation isn't written for learners!

 ## Simple integration

-For curriculum authors, you add synchronisation to your curriculum by including this service in its docker-compose.yml:
+For curriculum authors, you add synchronisation to your curriculum by including this service in its `docker-compose.yml`:

 ```yaml
   sync: